pbberlin/llm-text-classifier/doc/slides/doc1.md

 <!--h-->

-## Research requirements
+## Application in research

-There has been sentiment analysis using LLMs.
-The empirical evidence seems very good.
+* LLMs have been used to conduct _sentiment analysis_

----
+* The empirical evidence was good

 <!--h-->

 ### Upcoming projects hope to use LLMs

 1. Kathi's projects on CbCR need an easy way to extract taxation parameters from weakly structured texts
-2. Zareh's textual data collection on municipal taxation
+2. Zareh's textual data collection on municipal taxation.<br>
   Needs to be mined for
     * Business tax rates
     * Period in time
     * Own municipality vs. other municipalities

 <!--h-->

-### But also for `concepts`
+### But also for _concepts_

   * Perceived `competitive networks`
   * Tax multipliers